AtelierNum/unity_toolkit/classic_modules/readme.md

 <br/>
 <br/>
 <br/>
-1. Add the "do X onEvent" script to the GameObject you want to affect.
+1.Add the "do X onEvent" script to the GameObject you want to affect.
 And the emitter you want to use in the EventManager if it's not already there.
 <br/>
 <br/>
 <br/>